 Among the maintenance activities that may impact the environment are painting, sanding, anti-icing, applying herbicide, mowing and brush control, restoring native plants, and maintaining drainage facilities.
 Materials stored and used at maintenance facilities also have the potential to adversely impact the environment.
 The Maintenance and Operations Office provides environmental support at WSDOT facilities by assessing for the presence of hazardous or contaminated materials; managing disposal of hazardous or problematic waste; and providing basic regulatory awareness to Maintenance and Operations personnel.

-Construction Phase Maintenance and Operations Phase Property Management Phase Maintenance Accountability Program Scores Prioritization of Tasks Active Maintenance Evaluation for Future MAP Scores
+ł Exhibit 700-1 Maintenance and Operations Phase Construction Phase Maintenance and Operations Phase Property Management Phase Maintenance Accountability Program Scores Prioritization of Tasks Active Maintenance Evaluation for Future MAP Scores